yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 - Factory: The factory that all Meta Vaults of a specific API version are deployed from which also controls the protocol fee amount and protocol fee recipient.
 - Performance Fee: The fee strategies charge during reports based on the yield earned since the last report.
 - Performance Fee Recipient: The address that receives the shares charged as performance fees.
-- Protocol Fee: A fee on the fees charged by the strategists, sent to the Protocol Fee Recipient.
+- Protocol Fee: A fee on the earnings of the strategists, sent to the Protocol Fee Recipient.
 - Profit Max Unlock Time: Time in seconds over which reported profits will unlock.
 - `totalIdle`: The amount of loose asset that are sitting in a strategy.
 - `totalDebt`: The amount of deployed funds that a strategy has control over.